top of page

 Final Thoughts - Grossman Won

 After the KGB left with the manuscripts, Grossman was devastated.
-He slid into depression when he realized that a decade’s work might never see the light of day.
+He slid into depression when he realized that a decade's work might never see the light of day.
 His masterpiece now sat in the prison of a KGB safe, too dangerous to see the light of day.
-After the “arrest” of his novel, he became a non-person during his last years, ostracized by the government and its conformist lackeys in the Soviet Writer’s Union.
-The former celebrity war correspondent was forgotten, both in east and west.
+After the "arrest" of his novel, he became a non-person during his last years, ostracized by the government and its conformist lackeys in the Soviet Writer's Union.
+The former celebrity war correspondent was forgotten in the East and West.
 His earlier books were pulled from the shelves and he was never mentioned again in the Soviet press.
-It must have been little comfort to have Life and Fates damning thesis so brutally confirmed by reality.
+It must have been little comfort to have Life and Fate's damning thesis so brutally confirmed by reality.

 In any case, Grossman's time on this earth was nearing an end.
 By 1962, the stomach cancer that eventually killed him two years later was already evident.
 He used his remaining time to write Everything Flows, an even more damning condemnation of the Soviet Union's early decades.
 At this point, Grossman understood he was writing for posterity and so pulled no punches.
 Let posterity judge him, not the damned censors.